 Does such a thing as a cheap house even exist anymore?
 House prices continue to rise and mortgage lenders seem to have more demands on first-time buyers than ever.
 So, do cheap houses really exist – and if so, how can you afford one?

 Here are some alternative ways you can afford a home – from self-building to property schemes, there’s something to suit every type of buyer.

 - Self-build homes

 - Buying property with a friend or partner

 Paying over the odds in rent has left many house hunters unable to save for a large deposit, pushing back the prospect of home ownership until later in life.
-New figures show that wannabe home buyers estimate they won’t be able to own a property until they reach the age of 37.
+New figures show that wannabe home buyers estimate they won’t be able to own a property until they reach the age of 33.

 A ‘chain-free’ property is one where the seller does not need to purchase new property after the sale, which means that your housing deal does not depend on lots of other buyers who at any stage could break the chain and collapse your purchase or sale.
 This often happens when a couple have moved in together and one partner needs to sell their old home, or someone has inherited a bereavement property and needs to sell it.